p4zaa/OTTO-Multi-Objective-Recommender-System/README.md

   ### Issues
   - [ ] Memory crash while split data with `T.RandomLinkSplit` in standard high GPU mode (fine in premium >;3)
   - [X] `IndexError: Item index larger than the largest item index`
-     > Resoved - more detail in notion ;ppp
+     > Solved - more detail in notion ;ppp
   ### Futures
   - [ ] Can use node in/out degree as `x`
   - [ ] Consider new model structure also new train/test procedure